pixelimg

 Linux and Mac OS X

-For Linux or Mac OS X users, enter the following command in the command prompt.
-Replace “example.com” with your specific domain name:
+For Linux or Mac OS X users, enter the following command in the command line.
+Replace “example.com” with your specific domain:

 dig +short txt _dmarc.example.com

-The backslashes are not included in the actual TXT record.
-They are an escape sequence added by the “dig” command.
+Backslashes are not included in the actual TXT record.
+This is an escape sequence added by the “dig” command.

-If you are responsible for managing a mailing list, you might come across issues such as:
+If you are responsible for managing a mailing list, you may encounter issues such as:

-• Mailing list messages are marked as spam.
+• Mailing list messages being marked as spam.

-• Mailing list messages do not reach recipients at all.
+• Mailing list messages not reaching recipients at all.

-To enhance the chances of mailing list messages reaching their intended recipients, you can adjust a mailman setting in cPanel to ensure your list aligns with DMARC requirements for other providers.
+To increase the chances of delivering mailing list messages to intended recipients, you can configure Mailman settings in cPanel to ensure your list complies with DMARC requirements for other providers.

 1. Log in to cPanel.